Religion in the Republic of Ireland

 The predominant religion in the Republic of Ireland is Christianity, with the largest denomination being the Catholic Church.
 The Constitution of Ireland says that the state may not endorse any particular religion and guarantees freedom of religion.

-In the 2016 census, 78.3% (3.5 million) of the population identified as Catholic.
-The next largest group after Catholic was "no religion" at 10%.
-The second largest Christian denomination, the Church of Ireland (Anglican), declined in membership for most of the twentieth century, but has more recently experienced an increase, as have other small Christian denominations.
+In the 2022 census, 69.1% (3.5 million) of the population identified as Catholic.
+The next largest group after Catholic was "no religion" at 14%.
+The Eastern Orthodox Church was Ireland’s second largest Christian denomination, with 2.1% of the population identifying as Orthodox Christians.
+It has been Ireland's fastest-growing religion since 1991.

+The third largest Christian denomination, the Church of Ireland declined in membership for much of the 20th century, but remained largely static at 2% of the population between the 2016 and 2022 census.
 Other significant Protestant denominations are the Presbyterian Church in Ireland, followed by the Methodist Church in Ireland.
-The country's Orthodox Christian, Hindu and Muslim populations have experienced significant growth in recent years, due chiefly to immigration, with Orthodox Christianity being the fastest growing religion in Ireland.
+Ireland’s Muslim and Hindu populations have experienced significant growth in recent years.

 Politics

 Originally, the 1937 Constitution of Ireland gave the Catholic Church a "special position" as the church of the majority, but also recognised other Christian denominations and Judaism.
 As with other predominantly Catholic European states, the Irish state underwent a period of legal secularisation in the late twentieth century.
 In 1972, the article of the Constitution naming specific religious groups, including the Catholic Church, was deleted by the fifth amendment of the constitution in a referendum.

 Article 44 remains in the Constitution.
 It begins:

 The article also establishes freedom of religion (for belief, practice, and organisation without undue interference from the state), prohibits endowment of any particular religion, prohibits the state from religious discrimination, and requires the state to treat religious and non-religious schools in a non-prejudicial manner.